craftcms/docs/docs/3.x/graphql.md

 ## Caching

 All query results are cached, so that repeated queries can yield results faster.
-The GraphQL result cache does not have a sophisticated ruleset on ivalidating the cache - if the site's content or structure changes, the entire cache is invalidated.
+The GraphQL result cache does not have a sophisticated ruleset on invalidating the cache - if the site's content or structure changes, the entire cache is invalidated.

 Craft has GraphQL result caching enabled by default, but it can be disabled with the [enableGraphQlCaching](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#enablegraphqlcaching) config setting.